 Entertainment Martin Scorsese will direct Netflix’s SCTV reunion special The Queens-born director will bring the cast of the sketch comedy together again.
 Martin Scorsese will direct an untitled documentary for Netflix reuniting the "SCTV" cast.
 Photo Credit: Netflix By Meghan Giannotta firstname.lastname@example.org @MeghGia Updated April 12, 2018 1:43 PM Print Share fbShare Tweet Email Martin Scorsese will direct an untitled documentary special for Netflix, reuniting the cast of the Emmy-winning comedy show SCTV, the streaming service announced Thursday.
 The Queens-born director — whose work spans from 1973’s “Mean Streets” to 1995’s “Casino” to 2002’s “Gangs of New York” (we could go on) — will bring together the comedy stars behind the original Canadian classic known as “Second City Television.”
 The popular Canadian sketch comedy aired for six seasons between 1976 and 1984 and featured several notable comics, including the late John Candy (“Uncle Buck”) and Harold Ramis (“Ghostbusters”).
 It served as a springboard of sorts to “Saturday Night Live” for comedians including Martin Short.
 The Netflix reunion will bring back SCTV stars Joe Flaherty, Eugene Levy, Andrea Martin, Catherine O’Hara, Martin Short and Dave Thomas.
 Currently billed under the working title “An Afternoon with SCTV,” the special chat will be taped in front of a live studio audience and be moderated by late-night’s Jimmy Kimmel.
 It’s expected to “explore the enduring legacy” of the series,” according to a news release.
 A release date for the special has not yet been announced.
 By Meghan Giannotta email@example.com @MeghGia Meghan Giannotta has been covering all things entertainment for amNY.com since 2016.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.